 - Rest at the first sign of fatigue.

-It’s of utmost importance to visit a doctor after any bicycle crash.
+It’s of utmost importance to seek medical attention after any bicycle crash.
 Injuries can sometimes be more severe than you notice at the time of impact.
 Also, contact an experienced bicycle crash lawyer, like the ones at Kass & Moses, to learn if you have a case.
 They can help you receive fair and just compensation to cover medical expenses, pain and suffering, and lost wages.
 If you have suffered a concussion after a bicycle crash, contact them today for more information!